 Ongoing review of the current system will be essential to provide an optimized Parks and Recreation system.
-Assessing each current park and the status of its facilities and identifying needed repairs and improvements, allows the City to plan for maintenance and repairs with budgeted improvements specifically for each park.
-In addition, by prioritizing the need for these repairs and improvements and cost estimates for each item, the City can more fairly determine how available funds are best used.
+Assessing the condition of current parks, evaluating the status of their facilities and identifying needed repairs and improvements, allows the City to plan for maintenance and repairs with a given budget year.
+The prioritization of needed repairs and proposed improvements, resulting from evaluated cost estimates for each item, will allow the City to more fairly determine how available funds are best used.